Gordon999/Pi_LIbCamera_GUI/README.md

 To work with RaspiOS based on BULLSEYE, using libcamera (NOT raspistill/raspivid).
 At your own risk !!.
 Ensure you have any required software backed up.

 Script to allow control of a Pi Camera.
 Will work with all models, v1, v2 & HQ.

 Also Arducam 16MP Autofocus.
+Click on FOCUS button to focus.

 Shows a reduced preview but saves stills at camera full resolution *, and videos at user set resolution *.
 Can also save timelapses, set Interval to 0 for fast capture (uses libcamera-vid).